A Complete 3D2N Bintan Itinerary Perfect for Lazy Planners

 It’s no secret that it’s hard to please everyone on family holidays.
 Nirwana Gardens, however, comes pretty close!
 Nirwana Gardens offers five accommodation options, comprising Nirwana Resort Hotel, Mayang Sari Beach Resort, Nirwana Beach Club, Banyu Biru Villa and Indra Maya Pool Villa.

-There is no shortage of things to do – the resort has its own adventure centre that offers flying fox, rock climbing and paintball, its own beach club for water sports and even its very own mini-zoo.
+There is no shortage of things to do – the resort has its own adventure centre that offers flying fox, rock climbing and paintball, its own beach club for water sports and even its very own mini-zoo (Update: No longer in operation).
 Explore the resort grounds on a ninebot, zip through the air from a 25-metre tower at Happy Valley, try your hand at archery or simply relax by the beach.

 After a fulfilling afternoon indulging in all these activities, you’re probably famished and wondering where to head to for dinner.
 Nirwana Gardens has just the perfect place for you; a kelong seafood restaurant located within its compound.
 How convenient is that?!